nice-game-hints/cleo/Chapter-1/boat.md

 # What is there to see?
 There's bound to be a crew on (or in) this ship.
 See what they have to say.

-## This guy's just talking about knots?!
+## This guy's just talking about knots!
 Go downstairs and talk to the other crew member.

-# At least he's not talking about knots!
+# At least this one's not talking about knots!
 But he wants a new opponent to play Kraken Fodder with, and told you who might have cards you can borrow.

 ## I wasn't paying attention!